 Amazon Web Services (AWS)

-Why use InfluxDB Cloud?
+Why use InfluxDB Cloud on AWS?

 InfluxDB in the AWS Marketplace